Less typing.

 Is my data private?

 Waffler has no servers and no backend — it runs entirely on your machine.
-Audio is sent directly from your device to whichever API provider you choose (OpenAI or Groq) under your own API key.
+Audio is sent directly from your device to your chosen transcription provider (Groq or OpenAI) under your own API key.
 Waffler never sees or stores your audio.
-However, your chosen provider will process your audio under their own data policy — you're in control of which provider you use.
+Cleanup of the transcript happens via your chosen AI provider (Groq, Gemini, or OpenAI) — again, under your own key.
+Your transcription history is saved only on your device.
 See how each provider handles your data →

-What's the difference between OpenAI and Groq?
+What's the difference between Groq and OpenAI?

 How do I get an API key?